TimvanScherpenzeel/gltf-to-usdz-research/README.md

   OBJ file exported from https://threejs.org/editor/ with glTF as source generated working OBJ's.
 I've used this as a source of truth to see if the output generated from the tool was the same as the output generated from the editor.

-- Convert the example `USDZ` examples to `USDA` structures by converting `USDC` to `USDA`.
-Unfortunately I think this requires the installation of the [USD pipeline](https://github.com/PixarAnimationStudios/USD) and the use of [usdcat](https://github.com/PixarAnimationStudios/USD/blob/e6ce9e884a65e7d6acd762e9dbc961dcf9aa36bb/pxr/usd/bin/usdcat/usdcat.py).

-  I have not yet been able to install [USD](https://github.com/PixarAnimationStudios/USD) correctly, please see the development section below.

 - ~~Find a way to convert glTF geometry to OBJ geometry and extract the used textures.~~

   Done!